Jalal Mansur Nuriddin: Early life

 Jalal Mansur Nuriddin grew up in Fort Greene, a neighborhood of project buildings near the Brooklyn Navy Yard.
 Running with a local gang, the Fort Greene Chaplains, they fought a street rivalry with the Bed-Stuy Bishops, from further up on Myrtle Avenue, which ran through both neighborhoods.
 He was incarcerated during this period.

-He was given early release on condition that he join the US Army, where he trained as a paratrooper but was imprisoned again within the Army for refusing to salute the American flag.
+He was given early release on condition that he join the Army, where he trained as a paratrooper but was imprisoned again within the Army for refusing to salute the American flag.
 He did, however, receive an honourable discharge and went to work for a bank on Wall Street.
 It was his experience there that spawned his poem "E-Pluribus Unum", from 1973's Chastisement.
 Nuriddin converted to Islam while in jail and in 2003 went on a pilgrimage to Mecca.
 While in jail he learned to spiel, an early form of rap, which he called "spoagraphics" or "spoken pictures".
-It was also known as toasting, which was a form of rhythmic spoken poetry accompanied by ad hoc percussion by prison inmates, such as the famous Signified Monkey toast popularised by comedian Dolemite (not to be confused with the "toast" of Jamaican DJs, which is more reggae than rap).
+It was also known as toasting, which was a form of rhythmic spoken poetry accompanied by ad hoc percussion by prison inmates, such as the famous Signified Monkey toast popularised by comedian Dolemite.